 A Meriden police officer charged with brutality says a video of the incident was altered to leave out key moments and shouldn't be shown to a jury.

-Officer Evan Cossette's lawyer asked a federal judge last week to bar the video from being used as evidence.
+Officer Evan Cossette's lawyer asked a judge to bar the video from being used as evidence.
+A hearing on the issue is planned Monday in federal court in New Haven.

 The video shows Cossette pushing a handcuffed man in the police department lockup in 2010.
 The man, Pedro Temich of Meriden, fell and fractured his skull.